pyta-uoft/website/index.md

 ### R0915: Too many statements {#R0915}

-Used when a function or method has too many statements.
+The function or method has too many statements.
 You should then split it in smaller functions / methods.

 Note: comments do not count as statements